ankitshah009/ai_researcher/README.md

-# AI Research Scientist Agent (Google ADK)
+# AI Research Agent 🚀

-An end-to-end code-base that transforms a single-line research topic into a full, citation-rich research paper using the Google Agent Development Kit (ADK) and Vertex AI.
+An end-to-end system that transforms a single-line research topic into a full, citation-rich research paper using the Google Agent Development Kit (ADK) and Vertex AI.

+## Overview

+This project provides:

+1. **Multi-Agent Research System**: Specialized agents that collaborate to create comprehensive research papers.

+2. **Modern Web Application**:
+   - **Flask REST API Backend**: Handles the paper generation process, communicates with Google's ADK, and manages the research job lifecycle.
+   - **React Frontend**: A sleek, intuitive UI for submitting research topics, tracking progress, and downloading generated papers.
+   - **Gradio UI**: Alternative simple web interface (Legacy)

 ## Features